ENROLL NOW

 Type of facility and city or region

-Location plays a key role in salary.
-Private surgical centers and specialty clinics in urban areas tend to pay more than general practices or rural offices.
-Cost of living, competition for skilled staff, and patient volume all influence earnings.
+Private surgical centers and specialty clinics in urban areas pay more than general practices or physician offices.
+Cost of living, competition for skilled staff, and patient volume all influence your earnings.

 As you plan your next step, factor in the medical assistant certification cost to understand the investment tied to higher-earning roles.